fbpx

 Passive Porceline Diffuser

 However, you choose to diffuse is up to you.
 If you are a beginner, I will encourage you to think about your goal of diffusing.
 What do you want to accomplish?
 Is it for the environment of your home or for a personal need?
 What method would best suit you?
 Always remember safety.
 Are there small children in the house?
-Elderly or other people that could be sensitive to scents?
+Elderly or other people who could be sensitive to scents?
 If this is the case, choose a method that will have the least negative impact on them.⠀⠀

-Happy Diffusing!⠀⠀⠀⠀
+Happy Diffusing!⠀